Atomu2014/product-nets/README.md

 However, we find these tricks restrict model capacity and are unecessary.
 In recent update of the code, we remove the tricks for better performance.

+In our implementation, we add the parameter ``kernel_type: {mat, vec, num}`` for outer product.
+The default type is mat, and you can switch to other types to save time and memory.

 A potential risk may happen in training the first hidden layer.
 Feature embeddings and interactions are concatenated and fed to the first hidden layer, but the embeddings and interactions have different distribution.
 A simple method is adding linear transformation to the embeddings to balance the distributions. ``Layer norm`` is also worth to try.

 ## How to Use